-Students enrolled in any Cornell Graduate Legal Studies program who wish to continue taking courses during the next academic year after completing current degree requirements must apply to the Assistant Dean for Graduate Legal Studies by April 1 at glsadmissions@cornell.edu.
-Email requests should include a brief statement of plans for the next academic year, including reasons for continuing with coursework; financial support for continued study; and a current Cornell Law School transcript.
+Students currently enrolled in the General LL.M. any Cornell Graduate Legal Studies program who wish to continue taking courses during the next academic year after completing current degree requirements must apply to the Assistant Dean for Graduate Legal Studies by April 1 at glsadmissions@cornell.edu.
+Email requests should include a brief statement of plans for the next academic year, including reasons for continuing with coursework,; financial support for continued study if require a student visa, and a current Cornell Law School transcript.